-Pregnant women should not eat raw fish, such as that found in sushi and sashimi.
-This is because raw fish can contain bacteria or parasites that could cause serious illness.
+People who are pregnant should not eat raw fish, such as that found in sushi and sashimi.
+This is because raw fish may contain bacteria or parasites that could cause serious illness.
+While cooking fish reduces the risk of illness from bacteria and pathogens, it does not reduce the levels of methylmercury in the fish.
 Please see our fact sheet on eating meats and seafood at https://mothertobaby.org/fact-sheets/eating-raw-undercooked-or-cold-meats-and-seafood/ for more information.
-Cooking fish can reduce the risk of illness from bacteria and pathogens, but cooking fish does not reduce the levels of methylmercury in the fish.